ydamni/cloud-is-free/projects/project-3/part-11/README.md

 ## And the bill?

-:warning: `This part will be completed in the future once the project is invoiced over a week and then a month.
-For the moment, only step A. Decimal Separator will be available.
-Thank you for your patience.`

-> For those who have already completed other projects before, you can skip the intro and step *A. Decimal Separator*, and go directly to step *B. One week invoice*.
+> For those who have already completed other projects before, you can skip the intro and step *A. Decimal Separator*, and go directly to step *B. One month invoice*.

 For the more hesitant who do not want to follow this tutorial blindly and wish to verify that this project will not cost them more than the advertised price: you are right to ask!

-So I'm showing you, in my use case, my AWS bill over a week and a month of going live.
+So I'm showing you, in my use case, my AWS bill over a month of going live.
 But before, let's look at this:

 ![How many requests](images/how-many-requests.png ':size=800')